“You’re never as good as everyone tells you when you win,

 either by themselves or by others."

 — Mark Twain

-The longer we do something, or work somewhere, the more opportunity to become complacent, or to live a lie by doing something you just don’t like doing.
+The longer we do something or work somewhere, the more opportunity to become complacent or to live a lie by doing something we just don’t like doing.
 I’ve loved every co-worker and employee I’ve ever had or dealt with and there have been occasions where I took someone aside and suggested strongly they find a new career because I truly wanted them to succeed; to love what they were doing.